Starlink in the Russo-Ukrainian war: Crimean Starlink coverage request denial incident

-Incident

-In September 2022, a Ukrainian unmanned surface vehicle (USV) with a Starlink terminal attached to its stern washed up in the Crimean city of Sevastopol.
+In September 2022, a Ukrainian unmanned surface vehicle (USV, naval drone boats) with a Starlink terminal attached to its stern washed up in the Crimean city of Sevastopol.
 The naval drone has been assumed to be for reconnaissance, but may have also appeared to carry munitions and act as a bomb.
 Several experts noted that the sensors on the front of the naval drone could be used as a laser range finder to help in targeting.

-In September 2022, Ukrainian drone boats strapped with explosives were attempting a sneak attack the Russian fleet in Sevastopol using Starlink to guide them to target.
+The Ukrainian drone boats strapped with explosives were attempting a sneak attack the Russian fleet in Sevastopol using Starlink to guide them to target.
 This was the first time Ukraine attempted such an attack.
 Ukraine requested Musk to enable Starlink up to Crimea.
 Musk declined the request but did not disable any existing coverage.
 The Atlantic said that some drone boats lost connectivity and washed ashore without exploding.
-Brigadier General of the Secret Service of Ukraine stated that most of the drones then sank in the sea or self-destructed on the way to the bay.
+A brigadier general of the Secret Service of Ukraine stated that most of the drones then sank in the sea or self-destructed on the way to the bay.
 The Ukrainian team tried to return the vessels back to the base, but only two drone [boats] returned to the Ukrainian base undamaged.
 Members of the team said the two vessels that came back provided invaluable information on communication, navigation, hull.

-One of the participant of the operation recalls from his point of view: "We were 70 kilometres away from the Admiral Makarov frigate.
+One of the participant of the operation recalls from his point of view: "We were 70 kilometres away from the frigate Admiral Makarov.
 Everyone was on edge, as we were going to attack it.
 And then, our communication was cut off.
 Elon Musk switched off Starlink, which we used to control the vessels."
 According to another participant in a bunker, "Fedorov tried to persuade him, but Musk did not listen.
 Our people also tried to resolve the situation through their channels, but the Americans said that it was a private company, and they couldn't put pressure on it."

-A military laboratory of the Ukrainian Security Service and Navy studied and took everything into account, and a month later in late October 2022, seven similar black naval drones were used to mount a successful drone attack on the Sevastopol Naval base in Crimea, where the Russian Black Sea fleet is stationed.
+A military laboratory of the Ukrainian Security Service and Navy studied and took everything into account, and a month later in late October 2022, seven similar black naval drones were used to mount a successful drone attack on the Sevastopol Naval Base in Crimea, where the Russian Black Sea fleet is stationed.